MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 ```bash
 head popmap_2lin_day1.txt
 ```
 The `head` command prints the first 10 lines by default.
-You can specify the number of lines you want to print with `-n` followed by the number of lines, e.g. `-n 25`.
+You can specify the number of lines you want with the flag `-n` followed by the number of lines, e.g. `-n 25`.
 Same for `tail`, which shows the last 10 lines of a file.

+If you want to print an entire file on the screen (the standard output in this case) then use `cat`, and the equivalent command for compressed files is `zcat`, e.g. `zcat -n 1 ~/Share/physalia_adaptation_course/01_day1/02_genome/genome_mallotus_dummy.fasta.gz`.

 Make a copy of a file and assign a different name:
 ```bash
 cp popmap_2lin_day1.txt test_popmap.txt
 ```
-To edit files, we will use the text editor called `nano`:
+To edit a file, we will use the text editor called `nano`:
 ```bash
 nano test_popmap.txt
 ```